 Be clear.
 If as a seller you want to be able to retain ownership and simply evict an occupant after he/she fails to make payment, then you should expect the court to treat the agreement as a landlord-tenant arrangement.
 If on the other hand you want to sell the property through payments over time, the form and substance of the agreement should make it clear that the deal is to convey ownership, and you should recognize that equitable title and its associated rights vest with the buyer.

 My two cents.
 Finally, in case you’re wondering, I personally would never recommend entering into a land contract, as either a seller or a buyer.
 There are too many risks and uncertainties.
 With leases or loans, everyone – including the courts – knows where the parties stand.
 If traditional financing isn’t an option, seller financing in the form of a standard note and mortgage is, in my view, better than a land contract.

 (Thanks to my colleague David Patton for his help with this article.)

-I represent judgment creditors and lenders, as well as their mortgage loan servicers, entangled in lien priority and title claim disputes.
+I represent parties in real estate and loan-related disputes.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at email@example.com.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.